 Summertime in Copenhagen - Navigating the City and Surrounding Areas

-I had the wonderful opportunity in the summer of 2019 to stay in the picturesque city of Copenhagen.
+I had the wonderful opportunity in the summer of 2019 to study in the picturesque city of Copenhagen, and have visited several time since.
 The images you see on Google of this city really only capture the famous Nyhavn waterfront canal, which is beautiful, but there is so much more charm and so much more to see in this city that quickly makes you feel both in awe and completely welcomed.
-Lucky for you, I got to spend four weeks blindly navigating the neighborhoods on the budget of a financially independent 21-year-old, and now am able to tell you about where to go, what to skip, and how to ultimately spend your time in Copenhagen, Denmark.

 - You must have a rain coat and some layers - even in the middle of the summer.

 - RENT.
 A. BIKE. - 99% of the time it will be faster than driving (they do not have Uber or Lyft, by the way) or taking public transit.
-You can buy train tickets from your phone online if you need to get out of the city.
-I used Rådhusstraede Cykler to rent a bike for my stay, and it was pretty inexpensive and they were very friendly.
+You can buy train tickets from your phone online if you need to get out of or around the city without a bike.
+I used Rådhusstraede Cykler to rent a bike for my stay.

 - Don't bother trying to get Mexican food in CPH

 - Look out for any festivals going on during your stay!
-I was lucky enough to be in town during Denmark's annual Architecture/Design Festival as well as their Photo Festival, both of which opened up daily events all over the city that were free and amazing experiences.
-A lot of them often served free wine too if that's any incentive ;)
+I was lucky enough to be in town during Denmark's annual Architecture/Design Festival and their Photo Festival.

 1: The Louisiana Museum